Safranbolu

 According to the Ottoman General Census of 1881/82-1893, the kaza of Safranbolu had a total population of 52,523, consisting of 49,197 Muslims and 3,326 Greeks.

 The Old Town preserves many historic buildings, with 1008 registered historical artifacts.
 These are: 1 private museum, 25 mosques, 5 tombs, 8 historical fountains, 5 Turkish baths, 3 caravanserais, 1 historical clock tower, 1 sundial and hundreds of houses and mansions.
 Also, there are mounds of ancient settlements, rock tombs and historical bridges.
 The Old Town is situated in a deep ravine in a fairly dry area in the rain shadow of the mountains.
 The New Town can be found on the plateau about two kilometers west of the Old Town.

 The name of the town derives from "saffron" and the Greek word polis (πόλις) meaning "city", since Safranbolu was a trading place and a center for growing saffron.
 Today, saffron is still grown at the village of Davutobası to the east of Safranbolu, with a road distance of 22 kilometres.

 Safranbolu was added to the list of UNESCO World Heritage sites in 1994 due to its well-preserved Ottoman era houses and architecture.

-History

-It was founded by the Ottomans.